thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ```rs
 (Type::Int, Type::Int) => Ok(()),
 ```
 As is tradition by now, we'll start with our `Int` case.
 Since any two `Int` types are trivially equal, we can immediately return.
+Moving onto function types:
 ```rs
 (Type::Fun(a_arg, a_ret), Type::Fun(b_arg, b_ret)) => {
   self.unify_ty_ty(*a_arg, *b_arg)?;
   self.unify_ty_ty(*a_ret, *b_ret)
 }
 ```
 Two function types are equal if their argument and return types are equal.
-We check that by unifying their argument types and the return types.
+We check that by unifying their argument types and their return types.
+Up next is unifying type variables:
 ```rs
 (Type::Var(a), Type::Var(b)) => {
   self.unification_table